timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

     package: org.osgi.enroute.examples
     Y: :

+**Note** - if you use alternative `groupId`, `artifactId` values remember to update the `packageinfo` and `import` statements in the files used throughout the rest of this tutorial.
+{: .note }

 We'll now created the required modules.

 ## The microservice DAO API

-Now change directory into the newly created `microservice` project directory

-To create the `api` module
+Change directory into the newly created `microservice` project directory and create the `api` module

 {% highlight shell-session %}
 $ mvn -s ../settings.xml archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=api -DarchetypeVersion=7.0.0-SNAPSHOT
 {% endhighlight %}

-input the following values:
+with the following values:

     Define value for property 'groupId': org.osgi.enroute.examples.microservice
     Define value for property 'artifactId': dao-api